-Table 4 I. The Delph i process
+Table 4.
+The Delphi process

-rst round of Delphi The s econd round of Delphi Result Mean Coefficient of Agreement Mean Coefficient of Agreement Bankruptcy Car Components Content Dimensions of Firm Bankruptcy 4 0.35 Delete Lack of company environmental awareness of changes and social expectations pptcy Assessment Statements v Causes nents 5.20 0.60 5.30 0.65 Confirm Lack of company size downsizing strategies based on product life cycle Bankruptcy Stater
+1 401 C 4.
+THC D eipiii process rst round of Delphi The se econd round of Delphi Result Mean Coefficient of Agreement Mean Coefficient of Agreement Bankruptcy Causes Components Content Dimensions of Firm Bankruptcy 4 0.35 Delete Lack of company environmental awareness of changes and social expectations uptcy Assessment Statements / Causes ients 5.20 0.60 5.30 0.65 Confirm Lack of company size downsizing strategies based on product life cycle Bankruptcy Statei

 3 0.20 Delete Instability of administrative technologies in various sectors, such as finance 6 0.80 6.20 0.85 Confirm Lack of attention to the business life cycle 5 0.50 5.10 0.55 Confirm Lack of review of the company's competitive position 5.30 0.65 5.50 0.75 Confirm Failure to review the organizational culture based on market requirements and expectations Structure Dimensions of Firm Bankruptcy 4 0.35 Del lete Lack of organizational knowledge due to disregard for company personnel ratios 6 0.80 6.20 0.85 Confirm Recognize the large organizational structure in the company.
-4 0.30 Del ete Lack of focus on research and development to develop innovation and creativity 5.20 0.60 5.30 0.65 Confirm The high focus on decision making at the top of the organization by the CEO 5.30 0.65 5.50 0.75 Confirm Failure to review direct and indirect production costs 2 0.15 Del lete Existence of structural complexities in the company 5.20 0.60 5.30 0.65 Confirm The tension of fixed assets with high depreciation
+4 0.30 Del ete Lack of focus on research and development to develop innovation and creativity 5.20 0.60 5.30 0.65 Confirm The high focus on decision making at the top of the organization by the CEO 5.30 0.65 5.50 0.75 Confirm Failure to review direct and indirect production costs 2 0.15 Del lete Existence of structural complexities in the company 5.20 0.60 5.30 0.65 Confirm The tension of fixed assets with